 Strickland State Forest

 Strickland has extensive walking tracks through varying forest types - past waterfalls, under cabbage tree palms and along creeks.
-These trails were built and maintained by the 'Friends of Strickland' in partnership with Forestry Corporation.
+These tracks were built and maintained by the volunteer group 'Friends of Strickland' in partnership with Forestry Corporation of NSW.
 The forest has excellent picnic facilities including an all-weather shelter, picnic tables and toilets.

 Strickland State Forest is a gated forest and so is for day-use only.
 It is open from dawn to dusk.